-This rosemary potato strudel recipe is a great potato recipe for Easter.
+This rosemary potato strudel recipe is a great potato recipe for any holiday.
 Thin sliced potatoes coated with sour cream and seasoned with rosemary, chives and garlic are nestled and baked steamy in a golden puff pastry.
 Rosemary Potato Strudel is clever show stopper side dish … and popular.

 Wrap the strips over the packet of potatoes, seal all edges and then coat with a milk and egg mixture for a nice golden crust.

 Pop it into the oven for this bundle of potato joy.

 I hope you give this potato strudel recipe a try, and if you do, please come back and give the recipe a star rating.
 And please leave a comment about your experience with the recipe.

 And if you have a recipe that you consider to be a best holiday potato recipe, please let me know, I’d love to give it a try.